Yankees fans who interfered with Betts' catch are banned from Game 5 of the World Series

 “As with every incident at the ballpark that affects players, we have been in regular contact with league security officials since last night’s incident and will be closely tracking both the response to that incident and the protective measures taken going forward, beginning tonight,” the union said in a statement.

-It was the second time Torres had an at-bat impacted by fan interference this World Series.
-With two outs in the ninth inning of Game 1 at Dodger Stadium, Torres hit a fly ball to left field, and a fan reached over and caught the ball.
+It was the second time Torres had an at-bat impacted by fan interference in this World Series.
+With two outs in the ninth inning of Game 1 at Dodger Stadium, Torres hit a fly ball to left field, and a fan reached over the top of the fence and caught the ball.
 Torres was awarded a double.

-Torres later hit a three-run homer to right field for New York’s final runs.
+Torres hit a three-run homer to right field in the eighth inning Tuesday night.

+This story corrects that Torres’ homer did not provide the final runs of the night for the Yankees.

 AP MLB: https://apnews.com/hub/mlb